 How Have Estimates Been Moving Since Then?

-Currently, Johnson & Johnson has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Johnson & Johnson has a nice Growth Score of B, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Johnson & Johnson has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report